GenomicsStandardsConsortium/gensc.github.io/mixs6/index.md

      * [alkalinity](alkalinity.md) - Alkalinity, the ability of a solution to neutralize acids to the equivalence point of carbonate or bicarbonate
      * [alkalinity_method](alkalinity_method.md) - Method used for alkalinity measurement
      * [alkyl_diethers](alkyl_diethers.md) - Concentration of alkyl diethers
      * [alt](alt.md) - Altitude is a term used to identify heights of objects such as airplanes, space shuttles, rockets, atmospheric balloons and heights of places such as atmospheric layers and clouds.
-It is used to measure the height of an object which is above the earth‚Äôs surface.
+It is used to measure the height of an object which is above the earth's surface.
 In this context, the altitude measurement is the vertical distance between the earth's surface above sea level and the sampled position in the air
      * [aminopept_act](aminopept_act.md) - Measurement of aminopeptidase activity
      * [ammonium](ammonium.md) - Concentration of ammonium in the sample
      * [amniotic_fluid_color](amniotic_fluid_color.md) - Specification of the color of the amniotic fluid sample